egara/arch-btrfs-installation/README.md

 - _active (Subvolume)
 |    |
 |    - rootvol (Subvolume - It will be the current /)
+|    - homevol (Subvolume - it will be the current /home)
 |    |
 |    - tmp (Subvolume - It will be the current /tmp)
 |